kaustubh-sadekar/PixoCube/README.md

 pixel coordinates in the image frame for given 3D coordinates of each vertex of the cube.
 These projected pixel coordinates of the cube vertices are used to render the cube.

+I was unable to get the rotation effect of the camera due to incorrect implimentation but I was able to solve the bug after getting a better understanding of the fundamental concepts behind image formation and camera projection matrix after attending CS763: Computer Vision Spring 2020 course at IIT Bombay.

 |![Altext](proj1.gif) | ![Altext](proj2.gif) |
 |--|--|